 Maltese Shih Tzu Temperament:

 The Maltese Shih Tzu has a placid temperament despite being known as a gusty, confident dog.
 The breed also craves love and always wants to please its owner.
-Because the breed is highly adaptable, it’s the perfect small dog for an energetic family it can run and play with, and an excellent choice for older and elderly owners who want a companion to snuggle with.
+Because the breed is highly adaptable, it’s the perfect small puppy for an energetic family it can run and play with, and an excellent choice for older and elderly owners who want a companion to snuggle with.
 The breed’s flexibility to individual living situations makes it an ideal dog for all ages.

 If you want a dog who is adaptable and loving, the Maltese Shih Tzu breed might be the right one for you.
 It is important, however, to know that this kind of dog needs attention and affection; if they are not cared for and made an active part of your life, they can become bored, lethargic, and depressed.
 The Maltese Shih Tzu is also prone to suffering from separation anxiety if left alone for long periods without owner interaction.
-Separation anxiety can lead to problematic and destructive canine behaviors.
+Separation anxiety can lead to problematic and destructive canine behaviours.

 Common Maltese Shih Tzu Conditions and Diseases

 The Maltese Shih Tzu is prone to some common diseases and medical conditions.
-There is no guarantee that all members of this breed will develop one or more of these diseases, but if you are considering this breed, it is essential to be aware of these medical concerns before the dog becomes part of the family.
+There is no guarantee that all members of this hybrid breed will develop one or more of these diseases, but if you are considering this breed, it is essential to be aware of these medical concerns before the dog becomes part of the family.